Breush/lava/readme.md

 compile only what's necessary, and run the associated executable.
 If you don't know any target name, run the command without any.
 Adding `debug` at the end of the command, will launch `gdb`.
-Similarly, adding `profile` at the end of the command, will enable profiling through `easy_profiler`, generating a `./build/profiling/xxx.prof` file.

 ### Compiling on Windows